-Courses included in the program may be offered in full-term (15 week) sessions in fall and spring semesters and a 10-week semester in the summer.
-There will be weekly face-to-face meeting.
+Courses included in the program may be offered in full-term (15 weeks) sessions in the fall and spring semesters and a 10-week semester in the summer.
+There will be a weekly face-to-face meeting.
 Homework is assigned using our Learning Management System (LMS) making up no more than 50% of the course.
 This program is not an online program and no lab hours are obtained via online work.
-During the last semester, students will participate in a 210-hour unpaid practicum in a physician office.
+During the last semester, students will participate in a 210-hour unpaid practicum in a physician’s office.
 Upon completion of the program, students will pursue a credential by sitting for a national certification examination.

 The Medical Assistant program consists of 30 semester credit hours.
 The first 27 credit hours will be delivered by lecture, laboratory, hybrid, and simulation methodologies.
-The remaining 3 credits will be earned by completion of a 210-hour unpaid practicum in a primary care office.
-Note: practicum hours are completed during daytime hours, usually 8:00 am to 5:00 pm.
+The remaining three (3) credits will be earned by completion of a 210-hour unpaid practicum in a primary care office.
+Note: Practicum hours are completed during daytime hours, usually 8:00 am to 5:00 pm.
 Upon successful completion of the program, the student is prepared to seek certification through nationally recognized agencies.

 Medical Assistant Program Sample Curriculum Plan